What does “nemui” mean in Japanese?

 If you are sleepy, please go to bed.

-- te – て : the same as explained in the last example.
+- te – て : the same as used in “nemukute”.
 In this example, this is used after “ne” to make its te form, “ne te”.
 Verbs need to be changed to their te forms to be connected with “kudasai”.

-- kudasai – 下さい (ください) : the command form of the verb, “kudasaru”, which means ‘to give’ in Japanese.
-When it follows a verb, however, it can work as an auxiliary verb to add the meaning of ‘please’.
+- kudasai – 下さい (ください) : one conjugation of the verb, “kudasaru”, which means ‘to give’ or such in Japanese.
+When this follows a verb, however, this can work like an auxiliary verb to add the meaning of ‘please’.
+In the example, this works like an auxiliary verb after “ne te” to add the meaning of ‘please’.

 This is a typical usage of “nemukereba”.
-In this example, it makes the conditional clause in the sentence.
-When we want to say “if sleepy” in Japanese, this ba form is a very good option.
+In this example, it works as the conditional clause which means ‘if you are sleepy’ in Japanese.
+When we want to make a conditional clause in a sentence with adding the meaning of ‘sleepy’ in Japanese, this ba form is a good option.

 Summary

-In this blog post, I’ve explained “nemui” and how to use it.
-And also, I’ve explained its major conjugations with the example sentences.
+In this blog post, I’ve explained the definition and meaning of “nemui” together with its major conjugations.
+And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

 - nemui – 眠い (ねむい) : an i-adjective meaning ‘sleepy’ in Japanese.